DGMO Language Reference

 tech: React

-7.4 Pipe Metadata (Colons in pipes)
+7.4 Same-Line Metadata (Colons in pairs)

-Web App is a container | description: SPA, tech: React
+Web App is a container description: SPA, tech: React

 7.5 Relationships